Planning

 Future

 We're listening!
-As we look to the future of Mason County Central School District, we've made changes to the scope of our bond proposal and the Board of Education is asking the community to vote on the election ballot on Tuesday, May 2, 2023.
-If approved by voters, it would provide funds for district-wide improvements to address identified and ongoing facility projects based on facility assessments and community input.
+As we look to the future of Mason County Central School District, we've made changes to the scope of our bond proposal and the Board of Education is asking the community to vote on two proposals this November 7th, 2023.
+If approved by voters, the first proposal would provide funds for district-wide improvements to address identified and ongoing facility projects based on facility assessments and community input.
+The second proposal would build a performing arts center.

 This bond will generate funds for